An approved authority to teach or work letter is required by teachers and ancillary staff of South Australian government schools or preschools.

 - screens and questions have been completed and answered accurately and correctly

 - mandatory certificates and licenses are current and attached to the screen

 - all the minimum requirements to work or tech have been met

 - employment declaration questions are answered ‘no'.

-Proof of identity and relevant history screening certificates (Teachers Registration and DHS Child-related employment screening) must all be opened, sighted and verified by the compliance team.
-There may be a delay if you leave the submission of these documents to peak times (December or January).
+Applications are processed in order of receipt.
+There may be a delay if you leave the submission of these documents to peak times (October to January).